HAPNet: Toward Superior RGB-Thermal Scene Parsing via Hybrid, Asymmetric, and Progressive Heterogeneous Feature Fusion: Experiments

 \subsection{Implementation Details}

 Our model was trained for 200 epochs on an NVIDIA RTX 3090 GPU, utilizing the AdamW optimizer \cite{loshchilov2018decoupled} with an initial learning rate of $2 \times 10^{-4}$ and a weight decay of $5 \times 10^{-2}$.
 Following the common practice employed in \cite{bao2021beit}, we apply a layer-wise learning rate decay of $0.9$ for our VFM encoder.
 For the experiments conducted on the NYU dataset, we employ RGB images and the HHA encoding of depth images as model input.
-We conduct all ablation studies on the widely utilized MFNet dataset, with the auxiliary task omitted to ensure training efficiency.
-The performance improvement (an increase in mIoU by $0.6\%$) between Sect. \ref{sect.exp_mfnet} and Sect. \ref{sect.ablation_study} demonstrates the effectiveness of the auxiliary task.
+We conduct all ablation studies on the widely utilized MFNet dataset, with the auxiliary task omitted. \clredd{By comparing the results in Tables \ref{tab.mfnet} and \ref{tab.backbone_ablation}, we observe that the performance improvement attributed to the auxiliary task is $0.6\%$ in mIoU (calculated as an average across multiple experiments and subject to a fluctuation of approximately $\pm0.2\%$).} These results demonstrate the effectiveness of the auxiliary task.